-- 6. FY2017 Capital Budget included \$1,813,460 in Projects with no additional tax impact: The approved FY2017 Capital Budget totaled \$3,540,000, of which \$1,813,460 was funded with Free Cash (one-time revenues), resulting in no additional tax impact.
-In addition \$170,000 in funding came from Water & Sewer Enterprise Fund balances with no additional impact on rate payers.
-Since FY2012 more than \$7.62 million in Free Cash has been used to fund capital projects without adding any additional tax impact or debt. - 7.
-Implementation of the Pavement Management Plan: During FY2017 the Town implemented the second year of a comprehensive pavement management plan.
-Through a combination of State and local funding sources the Town invested approximately \$1.1 million in roadway infrastructure with the goal of maintaining or improving the Town's average pavement condition index score of 71 out of 100.
-Subsequent annual appropriations will be necessary in order to maintain the plan, coupled with continued advocacy with the Massachusetts Municipal Association (MMA) to get the State to increase its Chapter 90 (transportation bond) funding from \$200 to \$300 million statewide. - 8.
-Successfully Negotiated all Collective Bargaining Contracts for FY2018: The Town successfully negotiated sustainable collective bargaining contracts with all five of its unions for FY2018: Police Dispatchers (2%), Police Patrol Officers (2%), Police Sergeants (2%), Fire (2%), and Northborough Municipal Employees Association (2%). - 9.
-Successfully Negotiated Health Insurance Plan Design Changes: The Town successfully negotiated higher copays and deductibles with all employee groups, effective for the start of FY2017 on July 1, 2016.
-The modifications largely mitigated the anticipated premium increases of 7-9%.
-The new plan design resulted in a 3% health insurance budget increase for FY2017. - 10.
-Department Head Recruitments Completed: During FY2017 the Town successfully conducted a Police Chief recruitment and contract negotiation process.
-The DPW Director recruitment was also completed, resulting in the promotion of the Assistant DPW Director. - 11.
-250th Town Anniversary Celebration Events: In March 2014, the Northborough Board of Selectmen created a 250th Town Anniversary Committee to plan events during the 2016 calendar year for the 250th Anniversary Celebration of Northborough.
-The Committee planned and coordinated a series of events, learning activities, social and cultural opportunities which led to an expanded awareness and appreciation by all of the rich 250 year history of the Town of Northborough.
+- 6. FY2018 Capital Budget included \$1,497,000 in Projects with no additional tax impact: The approved FY2018 Capital Budget totaled \$2,107,000 of which \$1,497,000 was funded with Free Cash (one-time revenues), resulting in no additional tax impact.
+In addition \$210,000 in funding came from Water & Sewer Enterprise Fund balances with no additional impact on rate payers.
+The only project requiring debt was \$400,000 for the Sewer Enterprise Fund West Main Street Pump Station Improvements.
+Since FY2012 more than \$9.1 million in Free Cash has been used to fund capital projects without adding any additional tax impact or debt. - 7.
+Pavement Management Plan and Improved Condition Index: During FY2018 the Town implemented the third year of a comprehensive pavement management plan.
+Through a combination of State and local funding sources the Town invested approximately \$1.1 million in roadway infrastructure.
+According to the FY2018 updated assessment, the Town's overall Pavement Condition Index (PCI) improved for the first time from a 71 to a 73 out of a potential score of 100.
+Subsequent annual appropriations will be necessary to maintain the plan, coupled with continued advocacy with the Massachusetts Municipal Association to get the State to increase Chapter 90 (transportation bond) funding from \$200 to \$300 million statewide. - 8.
+Successfully Negotiated Health Insurance Plan Design Changes: The Town successfully negotiated higher copays and plan design changes with all employee groups, effective for the start of FY2018 on July 1, 2017.
+The modifications mitigated the anticipated premium increases of 12%.
+The new plan design resulted in an 8.3% health insurance budget increase for FY2018, avoiding approximately \$200,000 in additional costs. - 9.
+Historic White Cliffs Facility Purchase & Sale Completed: With the lack of a buyer and demolition of the historic White Cliffs facility imminent, Town Meeting voted in April of 2016 to purchase the property with Community Preservation Act Funds.
+Prior to closing on the property, the Town conducted an environmental site assessment, which resulted in the identification of a large leaking underground storage tank.
+Working with the seller the Town watched over the lengthy remediation of the property through its consultant to ensure all work was completed in accordance with the purchase and sale agreement.
+Side agreements for the preservation of artifacts that had been previously removed from the building and numerous extensions were negotiated to allow for the required remediation.
+On September 26, 2017, the Town finally closed on the property and assumed full ownership.

-Executive Office FY2018 Goals and Initiatives
+Executive Office FY2019 Goals and Initiatives